 Fair enough, but I’d argue that the reason we don’t talk enough about love is because we take too narrow a definition of the term.

-We think love and we think of the Notebook and Crash Landing On You; we think of Titanic and we remember My Sassy Girl.
+We think love and we think of shows like the Notebook and Crash Landing On You; we think of Titanic and we remember My Sassy Girl.
 We think of flowers and chocolates and (shudder) fat little cherubs armed with bows.
 The cliché kills the mood.